 All student fundraising events must be approved by a faculty or staff advisor.

-The Assistant Vice President of Enrollment and Student Services shall consult the Executive Director of Development and Alumni Affairs to establish charitable intent, if needed.
+The Student Affairs Office shall consult the Advancement Office to establish charitable intent, if needed.

-All fundraising events to be held off campus must have special approval by the Vice President of Enrollment Services and the Executive Director of Development and Alumni Affairs.
+All fundraising events to be held off campus must have special approval by the Vice President of Academic/Student Affairs and the Advancement Office.

 Additional approvals may be required and if so, students will be informed by their event advisor.